 We can also help experienced professionals upgrade their resumes and get more out of industry-standard software with in-depth classes on Microsoft Word, Access and Excel.
 Most people who use these programs every day have no idea how powerful they really are.
 Learning the deeper ins-and-outs can put you ahead of the game.

-And in our IT Essentials course, you can get ready for entry-level repair, support and upgrade jobs by learning hands-on how to put a computer together, get it running, install an operating system and other software, and then take it all apart, again.
+In our IT Essentials course, you can get ready for entry-level repair, support and upgrade jobs by learning hands-on how to put a computer together, get it running, install an operating system and other software, and then take it all apart, again.
 Our lab is full of routers, servers and brand-new computers just for that.

 You can even learn how to do basic programming and web administration.

-Most importantly, while you’re here, you’ll have the support of caring teachers and counselors, a career center, and students just like yourself, who want to see you succeed.
+But most importantly, while you’re here, you’ll have the support of caring teachers and counselors, a career center, and students just like yourself, who want to see you succeed.
 We are with you all the way.